Binge Eating: When Shame and Secrecy Hold Too Much Power

 Does shame work to get us to change our behaviors?

+Many people believe they should associate food and shame.
 Many people that I talk to say that they need to “beat themselves up” to get themselves to make a positive change in their lives.
 They say that if they just talk to themselves more negatively it will motivate them to work out harder, lift more weights or eat cleaner.

 The question is – does this really work?
 Most likely, the answer is no — not for the long term, at least.